egegungordu/ja-ime-engine/README.md

 zig build
 ```

+The WebAssembly library uses the IPADIC dictionary by default.
 For a complete example of how to use the WebAssembly bindings in a web application, check out the [web example](examples/web/index.js).

 The WebAssembly library provides the following functions: